sofiaanchia/wafer-defect-id-model/README.md

 # Wafer Composite Defect Identifier Model + UI
 ### Developed by Sofia Anchia

-A Streamlit app for exploring, visualizing, and classifying wafer defect maps from the [WM-811K](https://www.kaggle.com/datasets/qingyi/wm811k-wafer-map) dataset — with a human-in-the-loop labeling workflow that retrains and improves the underlying CNN as you verify predictions.
+A Streamlit app for exploring, visualizing, and classifying wafer defect maps from the [WM-811K](https://www.kaggle.com/datasets/qingyi/wm811k-wafer-map) dataset; included with a human-in-the-loop labeling workflow that retrains and improves the underlying CNN as you verify predictions.

 ![UI demo](ui_demo.gif)